The Lost Generation

 As he opened the trap door, suddenly she pulled on his arm, crying into the wind, "No!
 Don't, Severus.
 I'm sorry!
 You have no idea how sorry!"

 She was crying in earnest.
-It was possible, he thought, that she had actually deluded herself into thinking she loved him.
+It was possible, he thought, that she had deluded herself into thinking she loved him.
 But he was not so deluded.
-With more willpower than he ever knew he possessed, he peeled her hands from his arm and said, "It's no good, Lily.
+With more willpower than he knew he possessed, he peeled her hands from his arm and said, "It's no good, Lily.
 It's over."

 He virtually ran down the steps, slamming the door after him.
-He had to get away from her; he couldn't stay any longer or he'd crack.
-He ran and ran, down one corridor and up strange stairs, until he wasn't even sure where he was.
+He had to get away from her; he couldn't stay or he'd crack.
+He ran and ran, down one corridor and up strange stairs, until he wasn't sure where he was.
 He ducked into a dusty, disused classroom, where the desks and chairs were pushed against the walls and someone had long ago written a rude limerick on the blackboard, which had never been erased.
-He didn't laugh at the limerick though; he sank down onto the filthy floor and cried, cried for the first time since he was a small child, cried as he hadn't cried when his own parents had been killed and the overriding emotion he'd felt was rage.
-He cried until he could cry no more, and all the while telling himself that it was for the best, it was for the best and he was better off without her.
+He didn't laugh at the limerick though; he sank onto the filthy floor and cried, cried for the first time since he was a small child, cried as he hadn't cried when his own parents had been killed and the overriding emotion he'd felt was rage.
+He cried until he could cry no more, and all the while telling himself it was for the best, it was for the best and he was better off without her.

 But he didn't believe it.